Robert Johnson (English composer): Johnson and the Blackfriars Theatre

-From 1608 the King's Men company was using the Blackfriars Theatre as its winter base, and this may have influenced the songs and instrumental music required from Johnson.
+From 1608, the King's Men company was using the Blackfriars Theatre as its winter base, and this may have influenced the songs and instrumental music required from Johnson.
 The Blackfriars Theatre, which had previously been used by a company of acting/singing children, offered increased scope for incidental music compared to the Globe Theatre.
 One difference between the theatres was that Blackfriars was an indoors venue, lit by candles which needed to be replaced between acts.
 It featured music between acts, a practice which the induction to Marston's The Malcontent (published 1604) indicates was not common in the public theatres at that time.
-Shakespeare's The Tempest (circa 1610), in which the stage directions call for music and sound effects, is an example of a play which may have been written for performance at Blackfriars.
-However, the company continued to perform at The Globe, and other venues such as the court, where Johnson's theatre music would presumably also have been heard.
+Shakespeare's The Tempest (c.
+1610), in which the stage directions call for music and sound effects, is an example of a play which may have been written for performance at Blackfriars.
+However, the company continued to perform at the Globe, and other venues such as the court, where Johnson's theatre music would presumably also have been heard.

 Works/discography

 There is a partial discography on the HOASM website.
 Notable versions of the songs from The Tempest are included in Alfred Deller's album Shakespeare Songs (1967).
-Other recordings include a recital of Robert's lute music by Nigel North on Naxos, and a lute recital by Lynda Sayce of music by Robert and his father on Dervorguilla Records.
+Other recordings include a recital of Robert's lute music by Nigel North on Naxos and a lute recital by Lynda Sayce of music by Robert and his father on Dervorguilla Records.